DevashreePawar/Voice-to-text-synthesis/README.md

 # Voice-to-text-synthesis
-A Python Flask-based web app utilizing the Gemini AI Transcription API and YouTube API to fetch, transcribe, and summarize videos.
-Features include saving summaries as text, translating the interface into Marathi and Hindi using Google Translation, and generating multilingual summaries.
+This Python Flask web application retrieves video data, transcribes the content, and creates brief summaries by utilizing the YouTube API and the Gemini AI Transcription API.
+These summaries can be saved by users as text files for later use.
+The program also has the ability to translate text using the Google Translation Module, making Marathi and Hindi versions of the UI and generated summaries available.
+This guarantees a multilingual strategy, reaching a larger audience.
+Key Features:
+Fetch and transcribe YouTube video content using the Gemini AI Transcription API.
+Generate and save video summaries as text.
+Translate the application interface into Marathi and Hindi.
+Produce summaries in multiple languages for broader accessibility.